-Check for coolant leaks on engine, in bilge and from ride plate.
+Check for coolant leaks on engine, in bilge and from heat exchanger.

-CAUTION When operating the engine with the watercraft out of the water, the engine and heat exchanger in the ride plate may become very hot.
-Avoid any contact with hot engine parts and the ride plate as burns may occur.
+CAUTION When operating the engine with the watercraft out of the water, the engine and heat exchanger may become very hot.
+Avoid any contact with hot engine parts and the heat exchanger as burns may occur.